 Rule #3 – Do not eat or drink anything other than water on safari.
 Make sure you’ve had a full breakfast before heading out.

 Rule #4 – Shh.
 The animals startle easily.
 Unexpected noises can cause them to either scatter or attack.

 Rule #5 – We can’t believe we’re going to say this, but… Don’t try and pet the animals!

 I hear pickpockets are common.
 How do I prevent theft / stay safe?

-First of all, pickpockets, theft and burglary aren’t any more prevalent in Kenya than any other economically developing country.
-Second, these issues are only common in major cities like Nairobi which we don’t spend time in on our safari.
+First of all, pickpockets, theft and burglary aren’t any more prevalent in Kenya than in any other economically developing country.
+Second, these issues are only common in major cities like Nairobi where we don’t spend time on our safari.

-If you’ve slotted in a little extra pre- or post- vacation time to explore Nairobi, here’s a few specific tips to hold on to your wallet:
+If you’ve slotted in a little extra pre- or post-vacation time to explore Nairobi, here are a few specific tips for holding on to your wallet: